 Is earthquake insurance worth it?

 Not all earthquakes cause catastrophic damage.
-In fact, of the 10,000 earthquakes that occur in southern California each year, most are so small that they’re not even felt.
+In fact, of the 10,000 earthquakes that occur in southern California each year, most are so small that the average person doesn’t even notice them.
 [1]

-Add to this the high premiums that come with earthquake insurance in high-risk zones near fault lines, and you’re probably thinking about skipping out on coverage.
-However, like anything else, all it takes is one large earthquake to cause extensive structural damage to your home and surrounding areas.
+Add to this the high premiums that come with earthquake insurance in high-risk zones near fault lines, and many people decide to skip out on coverage.
+But just like any other natural disaster, all it takes is one large earthquake to cause extensive structural damage to your home, leaving you with tens or even hundreds of thousands of dollars in necessary repairs.

 Here are a few pros and cons to help you decide if earthquake insurance is worth it for you.